babylonhealth/ios-playbook/Cookbook/Technical-Documents/DebugBuilder.md

 The above PR introduces `DebugAuthenticatedRootBuilder` which allows to directly show a target view builder after authentication.

-This feature improves overall UI debugging iteration speed.
+This feature improves the overall iteration speed for UI debugging.

 ## How to make a debug-builder